"@zapier/zapier-sdk/experimental" to use these

 TypeScript SDK

-AbortController gives you clean shutdown: aborting cancels in-flight HTTP requests, releases unprocessed messages back to the inbox, and resolves the call rather than rejecting it.
+AbortController gives you clean shutdown: aborting closes the SSE connection, cancels in-flight HTTP requests, releases unprocessed messages back to the inbox, and resolves the call rather than rejecting it.
 Hook it to SIGTERM and SIGINT so your process shuts down gracefully.

 Run under a process supervisor — for production, keep the watcher alive across crashes and reboots with a supervisor like pm2, systemd (Linux), launchd (macOS), or brew services (macOS, dev).
 Configure the supervisor to send SIGTERM on stop so the shutdown handling above runs cleanly.